swefficiency/swefficiency/README.md

 ## 🛠️ Generation (Agents & Harness)

-We provide integration points for popular SWE agent harnesses lie OpenHands and SWE-agent via already containerized docker containers (`ghcr.io/swefficiency/swefficiency-images:<instance_id>`).
+We provide integration points for popular SWE agent harnesses lie OpenHands and SWE-agent via already containerized docker containers.

 We ship **prebuilt Docker images** for generation to match the evaluation environment and avoid dependency drift.